Autodesk-Forge/forge-countdeletewalls-revit/README.md

 ### Tips & Tricks

-This sample uses .NET Core and should work fine on both Windows and MacOS, did not verify on MacOS yet, but you can see [this tutorial for MacOS](https://github.com/augustogoncalves/dotnetcoreheroku) if you want to try.
+This sample uses .NET Core and should work fine on both Windows and MacOS, did not verify on MacOS yet, but you can check [this tutorial for MacOS](https://github.com/augustogoncalves/dotnetcoreheroku) if you want to try.

-### Troubleshooting

 ## License